rey26/cblog/README.md

 -Copy .env.example file to .env on root folder.
 -Open your .env file so that it can interact with your database.
--If you are a perfectionist as I'm change APP_NAME to cBlog -Run php artisan key:generate
+-If you are a perfectionist as I'm change APP_NAME to cBlog -make sure you have php version >=7.1 and all variations of it: php7.x-mysql, php7.x-xml and so on -install latest version of npm(v5.6.0) and node(v8.x) -run npm update && npm run dev for proper functionality of SASS and .js files -Run php artisan key:generate
 -Run php artisan migrate
--generate some users and posts: php artisan db:seed -if throws error-> run composer update and then composer dump-autoload and try again -now, you can run the page using php artisan serve or valet link (still inside cBlog directory) -open users table in the database, there is a user with a 1 in the admin column.
+-generate some users and posts: php artisan db:seed -if throws error-> run composer update and then composer dump-autoload and try again -now, you can open the page in the browser using php artisan serve or valet link (still inside cBlog directory) -open users table in the database, there is a user with a 1 in the admin column.
 Copy the username.
 Switch to /login, paste the username and type default password 'secret'
 -Now you are successfully logged in!
 -Switch to "/" site and there are posts, users and categories each interactively linked